Foot and Ankle Arthritis Types

 - Anti-inflammatory drugs to help with swelling

 - Pain relievers

-- Inserts that support the ankle and foot (orthotics)
+- Shoe inserts that support your ankle and foot (orthotics)

 - Physical therapy